 The Rudranath Temple is devoted to the Hindu God Shiva, who is worshipped here as Neelkantha Mahadeva.
 According to beliefs, this shrine was built by the Pandavas, the mythological characters from the Indian epic, the Mahabharata.
 The story states that Pandavas went to seek forgiveness from Lord Shiva as they were guilty of killing the Kauravas in the Mahabharata War.
 However, Lord Shiva did not want to meet them so he transformed himself into Nandi and went into hiding in the Garhwal region.
 In Guptakashi, the Pandavas saw the bull and tried to stop it forcibly but did not succeed.
 Soon after, Lord Shiva’s body parts were found at five different places in the region.
 The Rudranath Temple is built on the spot where the lord’s face was discovered.
 This place is surrounded by several waterbodies, namely Surya Kund, Chandra Kund, Tara Kund and Mana Kund.
 The beautiful peaks like Hathi Parvat, Nanda Devi, Nanda Ghunti and Trishul can be seen from this shrine.

-Tourist places In and Around Rudranath
+Tourist Places In And Around Rudranath

-Tourists can reach this temple by a trek from the Sagar Village and Joshimath.
+Tourists can reach this temple by a trek from the Sagar village and Joshimath.
 Picturesque meadows can be seen on the route.
 One of these is Panar Bugiyal, which is adorned with colourful wild flowers.
 There is a waterfall and a temple located close to the meadow.
 The highest point of the Rudranath trekking route is Pitradhar, which is perched at an elevation of 4000 m above sea level.
 The tranquillity and serenity of the place adds to the charm of the destination.

-The best time to visit this beautiful destination is from April to November because of comfortable and pleasant climate.
+The best time to visit this beautiful destination is from April to November because of the comfortable and pleasant climate.